 The conclusion in chapter 9 sets out to summarise the salient features of a West Ring type of serialisation, as they emerge from the Isu case study presented in the preceding chapters.
 The appendix lists the Isu coverbs and hybrid adverbials in alphabetical order.

-There some more analyses of Grassfiels Bantu languages in our programme, as well as further monographs by the author:
+There are some more analyses of Grassfiels Bantu languages and South Cushitic languages in our programme, as well as further monographs by the author:

 - A Descriptive Grammar of Bafut